Data: Congress created virus aid, then reaped the benefits

 Other lawmakers, while distancing themselves from the loan process, sought to portray the PPP program as a success story.

 Full House Resorts, a Las Vegas-based casino company led by Lee’s husband, Daniel, got two loans totaling $5.6 million, according to the Securities and Exchange Commission.
-The company said the funds would be used to rehire several hundred employees and prepare for reopening two casinos in Indiana and Colorado.
+The company said the funds would be used to rehire several hundred employees and prepare to reopen two casinos in Indiana and Colorado.

-Lee’s office said she had no knowledge of the loans and no influence over the application.
+A spokesperson said Tuesday that Lee did not know about the company’s intention to apply for a loan when she and other Nevada lawmakers pushed for a rule change to allow small casinos to receive the loans.
+She had no influence over the application or any aspect of Full House’s business or decision making, spokesperson Jesus Espinoza said.

+Two wineries tied to Rep. Devin Nunes, R-Calif., and an Iowa farm run by his family received loans worth at least $2 million.
+The wineries got separate loans worth $1 million to $2 million, and an Iowa dairy farm that is tied to his relatives received $150,000 to $350,000.

-Associated Press writers Lisa Mascaro in Washington; Holly Ramer in Concord, N.H.; Marc Levy in Harrisburg, Pa.; Steve LeBlanc in Boston; and Anthony Izaguirre in Charleston, W.Va., contributed to this report.
+Associated Press writers Lisa Mascaro in Washington; Holly Ramer in Concord, N.H.; Marc Levy in Harrisburg, Pa.; Cuneyt Dil in Sacramento, Calif., and Anthony Izaguirre in Charleston, W.Va., contributed to this report.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.